- / HOME

 "Power electronics is helping to make core components smaller, lighter and less expensive."

-Efficient gallium nitride-based power electronics already helps to prevent servers at data centers from overheating, for example, and thus reduces the need for complex cooling systems and their running costs.
-State-of-the-art power electronics is demonstrating its benefits in everyday life as well.
-It increases the range of electric vehicles by around 20% and significantly reduces their charging times.
-In electric cars such as Tesla’s Model 3, most of the power electronics used in the powertrain is already manufactured on a silicon carbide basis.
-Volkswagen plans to bring around 70 new electric vehicle models to market in the next ten years – with power modules based on silicon carbide.
-At the same time, power electronics is helping to make core components smaller, lighter and, in the case of batteries – the centerpiece of e-mobility – less expensive.
+Efficient power electronics made of gallium nitride are already helping to prevent servers in data centres from overheating, for example, thereby reducing the need for complex cooling systems and their associated costs.
+But state-of-the-art power electronics are also proving their worth in everyday life.
+They increase the range of electric vehicles by around 20% and significantly reduce charging times.
+In electric cars such as the Tesla Model 3, most of the power electronics for the drive train are already made from silicon carbide, and Volkswagen plans to launch around 70 new electric vehicle models in the coming years – with power modules based on silicon carbide.

 Alan Tai